The Girl Who Saved The King of Sweden (is actually called Edwin)

 Jesus y Maria, Pamplona:

-An enormous rack of bunk beds in a converted church in the centre of Pamplona, ludicrously cheap, but a little subject to exterior noise from Saturday night revellers.
+An enormous rack of bunk beds in a converted church right in the centre of Pamplona, ludicrously cheap, but more than a little subject to exterior noise from Saturday night revellers.

-Still no bedbugs and the mosquito bite stuff is doing it’s work for me.
+Still, no bedbugs and the mosquito bite ointment has worked.

 Health Report: